Connecticut DUI Laws

 There have been DUI cases where the BAC results from the blood or breath test have been questioned.
 Some of the questions around BAC testing evidence include:

 There are many different variables in each DUI case.
-My job as your DUI defense lawyer is to examine each element of the entire process, from the initial pull-over to the officer’s questioning, to the preliminary testing to what happened during and after the arrest.
+The job of a DUI defense lawyer is to examine each element of the entire process, from the initial pull-over to the officer’s questioning, to the preliminary testing to what happened during and after the arrest.
 You’re only guilty if the prosecution can prove you are guilty.
 Having a lawyer on your side helps protect that from happening or can minimize the consequences if you are found guilty or the facts around your case suggest that you will be found guilty.

 Connecticut DUI Prosecution